Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: Disucussion

 \subsection{Acceleration by the Alfv\'en wave dissipation}

 In this subsection, we discuss the Alfv\'en waves dissipation as an alternative particle acceleration mechanism in the jet \citep{Nattila2022}.
 Alfv\'en waves are produced by the magnetic reconnection in the BH magnetosphere or by the interaction of the jet with disk wind.
 These Alfv\'en waves propagate along the magnetic field lines and split into forward sound waves and backward Alfv\'en waves by the parametric decay instability (PDI) \citep{GaleevOraevskii1963, SagdeevGaleev1969, Derby1978}.
 We consider that the Alfv\'en wave turbulence is generated by the interaction of the forward Alfv\'en waves with backward Alfv\'en waves at the dissipation region, and the dissipation of Alfv\'en wave turbulence accelerates the electrons.
-It is shown that in a highly magnetized medium, the PDI can split the Alfv\'en waves into backward Alfv\'en waves and forward sound waves only when $(\delta B/B)^2 \sigma \leq 1 $ is satisfied \citep{Ishizaki2024}.
+It is shown that in a highly magnetized medium, the PDI can split the Alfv\'en waves into backward Alfv\'en waves and forward sound waves only when $(\delta B/B)^2 \sigma \leq 1 $ is satisfied \citep{Ishizaki2024} \footnote{If the Alfv\'en waves are in $(\delta B/B)^2 \sigma \geq 1$, they can split into backward Alfv\'en and backward sound waves (Ishizaki, private communication).
+In this case, due to the high growth rate of the PDI, the dissipation region is much smaller than that we consider in this paper, resulting in the high optical depth of the synchrotron self-absorption.
+If we tune $\sigma_{\rm ent}$ to avoid the high optical depth of the synchrotron self-absorption, our model with the Alfv\'en wave dissipation scenario may explain the multi-wavelength data.}.
 We set $\delta B/B = 1/\sqrt{\sigma_\pm} \simeq 3\times 10^{-3}$ which is close to the maximum value of $\delta B/B$ that satisfies the PDI growth condition.
 Then, the maximum Lorentz factor is written as $\gamma_{\rm max} \approx \xi$ by Equation (\ref{max}), and the value is lower than that of the magnetic reconnection scenario.

-We show the results in Figure \ref{spectrum_M87_Alfven}.
+We show the results in Figures \ref{spectrum_M87_Alfven} and \ref{M87_timescale_AW}.
 We estimate the synchrotron photon energy emitted by electrons with $\gamma_{\rm max}$ to be

 which is too low to emit X-rays. $M_{\rm BH}$ and $\dot{m}$ are fixed by the observational data, and $\sigma_{\rm dis}/(1+0.5\sigma_{\rm dis}) \leq 2$ is generally satisfied.
 To emit the X-rays, $\xi > 10^5$ or $R_j < R_g$ are required, but both are highly unlikely to be satisfied.